Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 4. Allowing external links to navigate normally.
 5. Fix heights of the header and topic bar.
 Account for that when we scroll to a section.

-Internal blog post/section links use SPA routing on both the dev server and GitHub Pages, avoiding full page reloads.
-See [Building this Blog (part 7) - Internal Links](./building-this-blog-07-internal-links.md) for the full details.
+Internal blog post/section links use SPA routing on both the dev server and GitHub Pages, avoiding default browser navigation.
+See [Building this Blog (part 3) - Routing for GitHub Pages (part 2)](./building-this-blog-03-routing-for-github-pages-02.md) for the full details.

 ### Conclusion

-The challenges encountered while building and deploying the blog demonstrate that even when using best practices, local development and production environments can still differ significantly.
+The challenges encountered while building and deploying this blog demonstrate that even when using best practices, local development and production environments can still differ significantly.
 What works locally on a dev server may require special handling for deployment platforms like GitHub Pages.

-The cahllenges we encountered and solutions we implemented demonstrate several important principles:
+The challenges we encountered and solutions we implemented demonstrate several important principles:

 1. **Platform-specific features can be leveraged creatively**: The 404.html fallback is a GitHub Pages quirk that became a feature.
 2. **Build-time configuration is powerful**: Injecting environment-specific values at build time allows the same codebase to work in multiple contexts.